VOX and BIRCH-STOLEC - 1968 to 1973

 In addition, there is report that Stolec / Stow Electronics supplied Vox in 1969 with switches - switches being Stolec's speciality.
 The switch side of the business was bought out in 1973, coinciding with the end of production of the existing Vox line at St Leonard's.

-At any rate, the upshot is that George Stow knew the business well before he bought it.
-Effectively the Birch-Stolec group acquired a company that it was really already involved with, doubtless seeing some sort of profit, and future, in taking the ailing (and possibly almost defunct) VSEL on in early 1970.
+At any rate, the upshot is that George Stow knew the business well before he invested in it and became its managing director - see this page.
+Effectively the "Birch-Stolec" group took over a company that it was familiar with, doubtless seeing some sort of profit and future for "Vox Sound Limited".

 Some notes on Twickenham Transformers